-1. Students are expected to report for their field placement on the dates and times prescribed or agreed upon.
-In the event that a student is unable to keep his/her assigned date and time, the Probation Officer Mentor should be contacted as soon as possible.
-In the absence of an assigned mentor, the assigned supervisor should be notified.
+- 1. Students are expected to report for their field placement on the dates and times prescribed or agreed upon.
+In the event that a student is unable to keep his/her assigned date and time, the Probation Office should be contacted as soon as possible. - 2.
+Student interns will have the following basic responsibilities: - a.
+Assisting U.S. Probation Office, under their direction and guidance, with duties and responsibilities that are generally assigned to U.S. Probation Officers, which may include but are not limited to: - 1. conducting criminal record checks; - 2. verifying vital statistics; - 3. contacting federal, state, and local law enforcement and social service agencies; - 4. observing various interviews or counseling sessions when appropriate; - 5. conducting interviews and counseling sessions under the direction and guidance of a Probation Officer; - 6. participating in the assessment, evaluation, and classification of offender clients: - 7. providing documentation of all activities; and

-- 2. Student interns will have the following basic responsibilities: - a.
-Assisting U.S. Probation Officer Mentors, under their direction and guidance, with duties and responsibilities that are generally assigned to U.S. Probation Officers, which may include but are not limited to: - 1. conducting criminal record checks; - 2. verifying vital statistics; - 3. contacting federal, state, and local law enforcement and social service agencies; - 4. sitting in on various interviews or counseling sessions when appropriate; - 5. conducting interviews and counseling sessions under the direction and guidance of a Probation Officer Mentor; - 6. participating in the assessment, evaluation, and classification of offender clients: - 7. providing documentation of all activities; and - 8. conducting collateral investigations and writing reports as approved by the Probation Officer Mentor. - b.
+- 8. conducting collateral investigations and writing reports as approved by the Probation Officer. - b.
 Conducting themselves in a professional manner at all times. - c.
 Completing all assigned tasks to the best of their ability and seeking advice or assistance whenever necessary to complete an assignment in a professional manner and with quality workmanship, and - d.
 Carrying agency identification with them at all times while performing duties of a Student Intern.